accelazh/accelazh.github.io/_posts/2018-06-20-Distributed-Transaction-ACID-Study.md

               n. related materials
                 1. A Critique of ANSI SQL Isolation Levels  [1995, 1056 refs] https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf
-                    1. this is the foundamental paper. as said to have formalized SI. the paper is done mainly by Microsoft. the paper analyzed in detail the different anomalies in ANSI SQL isolation levels, using the mostly formal transaction dependency graph, the transaction history representation, etc most importantly, it proposed "Snapshot Isolation", which is being used till today
+                    1. this is the fundamental paper. as said to have formalized SI. the paper is done mainly by Microsoft. the paper analyzed in detail the different anomalies in ANSI SQL isolation levels, using the mostly formal transaction dependency graph, the transaction history representation, etc most importantly, it proposed "Snapshot Isolation", which is being used till today